Home » Party Foods » Cheese Balls » Italian Cream Cake Cheese Ball

 When I think of Italian desserts I immediately think of cannoli, tiramisu, and zeppole.
 None of which contain coconut or pecans…

-Come to find out it is really a Southern made dessert and someone slapped the name Italian Cream Cake on it.
+Come to find out it’s really a Southern dessert and someone slapped the name Italian cream cake on it.
 What a disappointment to my Italian loving ears but was it really the original “click-bait” that everyone is using now to get you to buy it/taste it/make it?

 I certainly bought the cake out of curiosity.
 Luckily for me, I love pecans and coconut.
 Oh, and cream cheese frosting!